RotigoZ/stripe-api-go/README.md

   ![Stripe](https://img.shields.io/badge/Stripe-6772E5?style=for-the-badge&logo=stripe)
   ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-4169E1?style=for-the-badge&logo=postgresql)

-A robust backend API built in Go that simulates a complete e-commerce payment flow by integrating with the Stripe API.
-This project was developed as an in-depth study of software architecture, concurrency, external service integration, and Go development best practices.
+A robust backend API built in Go that simulates a complete e-commerce flow.
+This project integrates a secure JWT User Authentication and Role-Based Access Control (RBAC) system with the Stripe API for payment processing.
+This project was developed as an in-depth study of software architecture, security, concurrency, and Go development best practices.

 ## ✨ Features

+  * **User Authentication & Authorization:** Full registration and login flow using JWT.
+  * **Role-Based Access Control (RBAC):** Secure 3-tier permission system (customer, admin, superadmin) using stacked middlewares.
+  * **User Management:** superadmin-only endpoint to manage user roles.
-  * **Full Product CRUD:** Endpoints to Create, Read, Update, and Delete products.
+  * **Full Product CRUD:** Admin-protected endpoints to Create, Read, Update, and Soft Delete (is_active) products.
-  * **Order Creation:** An endpoint to create a new order with multiple items and quantities, simulating a shopping cart.
+  * **Order Creation:** customer-protected endpoint to create a new order with multiple items.
   * **Stripe Integration:** Generates `PaymentIntents` based on the total order value.
   * **Webhook Handler:** A secure endpoint to receive and process events from Stripe (e.g., `payment_intent.succeeded`), updating the order status in the database.
   * **Clean Architecture:** Utilizes dependency injection to decouple the application layers (handlers, repositories, database).